TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 - URL: https://github.com/{owner}/{repo}

 ### Notes
-- Repository identifiers remain stable across all access-control levels.
 - Fork relationships introduce parent and source metadata but do not alter the repository’s primary identifier.
-- Repository renames and ownership transfers are rare administrative events and are treated as out-of-scope mutations for routing stability.

 ---